viannik/py-cat-and-dog-years/README.md

 ```

 Run `pytest app/` to check if function pass your tests.

-Run `pytest tests/` to check if your tests cover all boundary conditions
+Run `pytest --numprocesses=auto tests/` to check if your tests cover all boundary conditions
 and pass task tests.